Welcome to Part 6 of the Cambly Kids Tutor Guide!

 In order to protect students' privacy, tutors should refrain from recording sessions, sharing student information (including students' names), or screenshots of the classroom even if they have the student’s permission.

-Cambly has implemented additional protections for tutors when working with free-trial students.
-When working with a free-trial student, the student's camera will be turned off by default.
+Cambly has implemented additional protections for tutors when working with trial students.
+When working with a trial student, the student's camera will be turned off by default.
 Once the tutor has a chance to feel comfortable with a user, they can then choose to switch the video/camera on.

-In addition, you have the option to turn off your visibility to free trials, so that you never receive calls from these students.
-Simply visit your Tutor Dashboard and click on the drop down feature to select “Paid Users Only,” this means you will only be visible to paid Cambly students.
+In addition, you have the option to turn off your visibility to trials, so that you never receive calls from these students.
+Simply visit your Tutor Dashboard and click on the drop down feature to select “subscribed students only (no paid trials).”
+This means you will only be visible to subscribed Cambly students.
 You can switch this visibility on or off as much as you like.

 Sharing Personal Contact Information